 - Radicular pain may precede or accompany VM.
 Its location varies depending on the level of SCI.

 - In cervical lesions, pain is interscapular radiating to the shoulder.

 - In more caudal lesions, pain may radiate to the abdomen or anterior thighs.

 - In conus lesions, buttock pain may be seen.

 - Severe tearing pain and abnormal distal pulses suggest aortic tear or dissection.
 However, 5% to 15% are painless, requiring a high degree of suspicion for this diagnosis.

 - Physical exams should include a comprehensive evaluation of muscle strength, sensation (including sacral), rectal examination and reflexes.
-The International Standards for Neurologic Classification of SCI (ISNCSCI) exam developed by the American Spinal Injury Association (ASIA) and the International Spinal Cord Society has specific key muscles and sensory points can be used to classify the neurologic level and completeness of the SCI (ASIA Impairment Scales A through E).
+The International Standards for Neurologic Classification of SCI (ISNCSCI) exam developed by the American Spinal Injury Association (ASIA) and the International Spinal Cord Society has specific key muscles and sensory points that can be used to classify the neurologic level and completeness of the SCI (ASIA Impairment Scales A through E).